 - When buying live chickens, do not touch them and their droppings.
 Do not blow at their bottoms.
 Wash eggs with detergent if soiled with faecal matter and cook and consume them immediately.
 People handling chilled poultry or poultry carcasses are reminded to observe strict personal and hand hygiene.
 They should never touch the mouth, nose or eyes when handling any poultry, poultry products or eggs.
 Afterwards, they must wash hands thoroughly with liquid soap and water.

-- Eggs should be cooked well until the white and yolk become firm.
+- Eggs should be cooked thoroughly until the white and yolk become firm.
 Do not eat raw eggs or dip cooked food into any sauce containing raw eggs.
 Poultry should be cooked thoroughly.
-If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully done.
+If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully cooked.

-- Cover mouth and nose with tissue paper when coughing or sneezing.
-Dispose of the soiled tissues properly into a lidded rubbish bin, and then wash hands thoroughly.
+- Cover your mouth and nose with tissue paper when coughing or sneezing.
+Dispose the soiled tissues into a lidded rubbish bin, then wash hands thoroughly.

 - Build up good body immunity by having a balanced diet, regular exercise and adequate rest, do not smoke and avoid alcohol consumption.